 Meoncross School, Stubbington

-Muddy says: This independent co-ed for ages 2.5 - 16, is situated just outside of Fareham and boasts a real family vibe and an epic Beach School.
+Muddy says: This independent co-ed for ages 2.5 - 16, is situated just outside of Fareham with a rural feel and family vibe.

 Meoncross School is an independent, co-ed day school for kids aged 2.5 through to 16 years – 381 students with a 51/49 split between boys and girls.
 Situated in the village of Stubbington (just outside Fareham) it has a lovely rural feel, close to the seaside, without being too far away from society – it’s a mere 10 miles to Portsmouth and 16 miles to Southampton.

 The school itself is really quite small, centred around the original Tudor-style building with newer purpose built blocks built around it.
 The campus is split into the Nursery, Lower School and Upper School – although pupils can to move around the areas freely (ideal for those with smaller siblings they may want to check up on).

 The majority of students come from families in the area and there are no boarding facilities, so this is a private school that feels very much part of the local community.
 With the through-school age range, it’s a place many students will spend their entire academic career, up until they leave for 6th Form.

 Because of the small space, this isn’t the place you’ll find an Olympic size swimming pool or equestrian stables.
 What they do have is well-kitted out, like the two music rooms (one smaller in the Lower School and one purpose built in the Upper School).
 The hall does a juggling act typical of space-light schools of being lunch hall, classroom and theatre depending on the time of day.
 There’s also a small purpose built gym with wall bars etc. available to the whole cohort.